 When people refer to themselves as “single,” their voice drops a little.

 Must be tradition: every year I disappear for weeks at a time, only to return with a post for Valentine’s Day, telling you how gifts are everywhere, or how you can’t deny the love in your life, whatever shape it takes.
-Even if you personally chase it out your front door with a broom, it finds a way to seep in.
+Even if you personally chase it out your front door with a broom, love finds a way to seep in.
 I don’t care if it’s some stray cat nuzzling your ankle, or the grocery clerk taking extra care packing your bag, it’s there, in one form or another.

 This year, I don’t want to neglect the permanently disgruntled, the ones you can’t hug or tickle into any semblance of mammalian warmth for the simple reason that they won’t let you.
 Whether they weren’t held enough as a baby, or they’ve been burnt by one too many asshole, they’ve decided to give humanity the pink slip.
 They believe nobody loves them, or that they can’t love anybody, but somehow, bitterness rather than acceptance accompanies their wholly self-imposed belief.

 I’m here to tell them all the reasons they don’t have it so bad.

 That is correct, the serial live-in relationship addict that I am, thinks it’s okay — sometimes even better — to be single.
 Before you say I don’t get to call myself an authority on the merits of singlehood, please take note of my credentials:

 Now going on four decades, I’ve deliberately and successfully avoided marriage.
 My alone time is more valuable to me than toothpaste.
-I would give up toothpaste for life and use chicory sticks to clean my teeth before giving up my alone time for a mere six months.
+I would give up toothpaste for life and use chicory sticks to clean my teeth before giving up my alone time.
 I’ve attested time and again that I find myself in relationships only when I can’t help it.
 It’s that little fucker Cupid’s fault.